FOSS-Club-SSET/From-Data-to-Destination/README.md

 - Visit [OpenStreetMap](https://www.openstreetmap.org/).
 - Click **"Sign Up"** and follow the steps to register.
-- Need help?
-Watch this guide: [How to Create an OSM Account](https://youtu.be/F2c6Edonnlo).

 ### 2. Mapping with OSM (Essential of Mapping)